14sammie41/samantha-spencer/README.md

 *Google Fonts used to import two font styles into the style.css file.
 Both fonts were attributed to the Root in CSS making the styles uniform accross the site.
 *Font Awesome used to import icons for social links in the footer section.
 Will most likely be used elsewhere too.
 *Favicon.io used to create a simple favicon with the correct colours and fonts as used throughout the site.
 Then linked to each page.
+*iloveimg.com was used to compress all of my images to optimise page load up.

 ### Installing